-ATCC is a non-profit biorepository whose mission within the HCMI will be to (1) acquire cancer models from the generating laboratories, (2) authenticate and preserve the models and evaluate them for quality, and (3) globally distribute the models and supportive information.
+The models are broadly available through a single third-party distributor, American Type Culture Collection (ATCC).
+ATCC is a non-profit biorepository whose mission for the HCMI is to (1) acquire cancer models from the generating laboratories; (2) perform standard intake procedures, expand and preserve the models; and (3) globally distribute the models and standard operating procedures, images, and other model-specific culture information.